danb127/danb127/README.md

 - **Creative Coding:** Merging technology with art to express my unique perspective and innovative ideas.

 ### 💡 Fun Fact:
-I balance the precision of engineering with the creativity of acting and modeling, embodying a rare blend of analytical brilliance and artistic flair.
-Yes, I have the 'drip' in both tech and style!
+I balance engineering with the creativity of acting and modeling!

 ### 📫 Reach Me:
 - **Email:** danielbakerr127@gmail.com